Debt Reduction & Management Plans

 Can Creditors Refuse My Debt Management Plan?

 Yes, they can refuse.
 A debt management plan must be agreeable to both you and your creditors.
-If one of your creditors feels that they will not be getting enough money repaid to them, they may initially reject the offer.
+If one of your creditors needs a higher payment, they may initially reject the offer.
 The good news is that a good counseling agency will keep you updated and work with the creditors on your behalf to find a plan that works for everyone.

 Getting Started